neuronsimulator/nrn/docs/python/visualization/rvarplt.rst

-.. method:: RangeVarPlot.color
+.. method:: RangeVarPlot.color(index)

-    Syntax:
-        ``rvp.color(index)``

-    Description:
     Change the color property.
 To see the change on an already plotted RangeVarPlot in a Graph, the Graph should be :meth:`~Graph.flush`\ ed.